 Dehydration

-SC1-2 and Kiki, two homogeneous blocks of olivine with similar initial starting hydrogen concentrations but very different histories, compositions, and distributions of hydrogen, were sequentially dehydrated in a gas-mixing furnace (Figure 5).
+SC1-2 and Kiki, two homogeneous blocks of olivine with similar initial starting H+ concentrations but very different histories, compositions, and distributions of H+, were sequentially dehydrated in a gas-mixing furnace (Figure 5).
 The choice of baseline is well known as a major source of error in FTIR analyses, and associated errors in the resulting peak heights and areas may be as high as 30%, consistent across profiles.
 All profiles were normalized to a relatively homogeneous starting profile.
-The data in these profiles represent a ratio of two areas, with resulting propagated errors for each data point up to ~40%, again consistent across the profile.
-This error is omitted for clarity in all profile figures.
+While this error due to baseline selection is very large, it is a consistent offset for all estimates that is mostly eliminated by dividing by the initial values, which contain the same systemic error related to baseline choice.

-Path-integrated 3-dimensional diffusion modeling was then performed on each profile to estimate the rate of hydrogen movement after each heating step.
+Path-integrated 3-dimensional diffusion modeling was then performed on each profile to estimate the rate of H+ movement after each heating step and associated errors (see Supplemental PDF).
 These efforts are described in more detail for each sample in the sections below.
-Due to the large uncertainty in the individual data points (40%) and frequent failure of least-squares fitting efforts to converge, we estimate the true error on each estimate of the rate of H movement at plus or minus one order of magnitude.
-While this error due to baseline selection is very large, it is leads to a consistent offset for all estimates.consistent, i.e., too large or too small for all estimates.
-Thus, comparisons, e.g., an observation of H moving more slowly out of one incorporation mechanism than another, is are meaningful.
-Much of the resulting data show H+ loss rates that are intermediate between PP and PV mechanism diffusivities.
+Much of the resulting diffusivities (see Supplemental Table) show H+ loss rates that are intermediate between PP and PV mechanism diffusivities.

 Dehydration of San Carlos olivine

-We determined hydrogen loss curves and diffusivities for bulk H, [Si-Fe2+] at 3600 cm-1, and [Ti-3525] in San Carlos SC1-2.
-All spectra, baselines, profile data and best-fit curves are provided in the supplement.
+We determined H+ loss curves and diffusivities for bulk H+, [Si-Fe2+] at 3600 cm-1, and [Ti-3525] in San Carlos SC1-2.
+All spectra, baselines, profile data, and best-fit curves are provided in the Supplemental PDF.
 Selected profile data are shown in comparison with expected proton-polaron mechanism profiles in Figure 6, and all estimated diffusivities are shown as a function of heating time in Figure 7.

-The [Si-Fe2+] peak is clearly slower than the rest of the peaks and was essentially immobile for the first 5 heating steps.
-After 43 hours, when the large majority of the initial H had left the crystal and the bulk of the remaining H was present in the [Si-Fe2+ peak], clear H-loss profiles could be observed, with apparent diffusivities that were relatively fast compared to the initial stages and with a fast direction || [100].
-These [Si-Fe2+] loss profiles also differ from the majority of profiles observed in this study in that they did not appear to be going to zero near the edges, but rather to about 40% of the initial, which was the final concentration used when modeling the diffusivities.
-Over the course of the final heating steps, the rate of [Si] movement increased noticeably, from 10-12.6 m2/s at 19 hours to 10-11.8 m2/s || [100] at 68 hours.
+The height of the [Si-Fe2+] peak clearly decreases more slowly than the rest of the peaks and did not decrease in height during the first 5 heating steps at 800°C. After 43 hours, when the large majority of the initial H+ had left the crystal and the bulk of the remaining H+ was present in the [Si-Fe2+ peak], clear H+-loss profiles could be observed for [Si-Fe2+], with apparent diffusivities that were relatively fast compared to the initial stages and with a fast direction || a.
+These [Si-Fe2+] loss profiles also differ from the majority of profiles observed in this study in that they did not decrease to zero near the edges, but rather to about 40% of the initial concentration, which was the final concentration used when modeling the diffusivities.
+Over the course of the final heating steps, the rate of [Si] movement increased noticeably, from 10-12.6 m2/s at 19 hours to 10-11.8 m2/s || a at 68 hours.